mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/embodied/installation_setup/installation/gpu_firmware.rst

 Installation
 :::::::::::::::::::::::::::

-1. Get the correct |i915| firmware with the following command:
+1. Get the correct Intel® Graphics Driver firmware with the following command:

 .. code-block:: bash